andrewcharlton/school-dashboard/README.md

-# school-dashboard
+# School Dashboard

-:bar_chart: Analysis dashboard for UK Secondary schools.
+A web dashboard for UK secondary schools to interrogate their assessment and exam result data.